 Got a surplus of stuff you don't need but can't be bothered selling?
-Trading your items on a swap site can be a quick, easy and fun solution!
+Trading your items on a swap site can be a quick and easy solution!

 As the saying goes, 'one man’s trash is another man’s treasure', right?
 That's not to suggest you start rifling through your neighbour’s rubbish bins in search of a pot o’ gold, but have you ever thought about swapping your unused items for something a bit more... well, useful?

 Swapping stuff online can be a good way of acquiring new things without spending money.
 It can be a lot less hassle than selling stuff and although you might not have as much control about what you get in exchange - that's part of the excitement.

 You could end up with something worth way more than what you started out with - making swapping a potential money-earner too!

 Remember that although no cash is crossing palms when using these sites, bartering is still common.

 If you have your heart set on something that the seller isn't willing to part with in exchange for what you have to offer, the solution is to simply up your offer!
 Throw in an extra something else and they may just be convinced...